Mdkamrulislam786/advance-react/src/pages/ecosystems-to-learn/redux/redux.md

 Thunk

 By itself, a Redux store doesn't know anything about async logic.
 Any asynchronicity has to happen outside the store.
-WE use middlewares if you want to have async logic interact with the store by dispatching or checking the current store state.
+We use middlewares if you want to have async logic interact with the store by dispatching or checking the current store state.
 A thunk is a specific kind of Redux function that can contain asynchronous logic.
 Thunks are written using two functions:

 An inside thunk function, which gets dispatch and getState as arguments
 The outside creator function, which creates and returns the thunk function